yoshikisd/cdtools/docs/source/index.rst

    plt.show()

-CDTools makes it simple to load and inspect from data stored in .cxi files using python scripts.
+CDTools makes it simple to load and inspect data stored in .cxi files using python scripts.
 Several reconstruction models for common geometries are included "out of the box".
-For more advanced users, it is straightforward to program new models for AD ptychography, which can then be used right away from the same scripting framework.
+For more advanced users, it includes a bunch of modular functions for AD ptychography, which can then be used right away from the same scripting framework.

 The high-level interface to CDTools is built on a lower level "three-legged stool".
 This consists of tools to access stored data, tools to visualize data and reconstructions, and tools that implement basic operations relevant to coherent diffraction.
 All of these tools can be used directly alongside the high-level interface, when needed.